GeoffCox/sterling-svelte/src/routes/(app)/components/colorpicker/+page.md

 ## Anatomy

-There are not currently any slots with ColorPicker because it is a composite control that closely coordinates the input and the slider values.
+As a composite control that coordinates the input and the slider values, there are no slots for ColorPicker.

 ```svelte
 <Dropdown>